-ENGL095M Reading and Writing II
+ENGL095M Integrated Reading and Writing

-This course is designed for students with Accuplacer placement scores of 55-69 in reading, greater than or equal to 60 in sentence skills, and a 4 on the writing sample OR as the continuation course for students who achieve a "C" or better in Reading and Writing I. Students will develop proficiency in intermediate reading and writing skills.
+This course is designed for students with Accuplacer placement scores of 55-69 in reading, greater than or equal to 60 in sentence skills, and a 4 on the writing sample.
+Students will develop proficiency in intermediate reading and writing skills.
 The course emphasizes more advanced skills in reading such as identifying main ideas in long works and across chapters, applying concrete connections to and among abstract passages or ideas, and performing close, critical readings of texts supported by evidence.
-The course further exposes students to research articles, scholarly texts, and models of persuasive writing in order to prepare them for the research and argument skills necessary for Composition I. Students will be expected to reach proficiency in effective written communication including sound mechanics (spelling, punctuation, and grammar), improved vocabulary and diction (word choice), varied sentence structure, tense agreement, use of topic sentences and supporting details, and overall development of one singular thesis.
+The course further exposes students to research articles, scholarly texts, and models of persuasive writing in order to prepare them for the research and argument skills necessary for College Composition I. Students will be expected to reach proficiency in effective written communication including sound mechanics (spelling, punctuation, and grammar), improved vocabulary and diction (word choice), varied sentence structure, tense agreement, use of topic sentences and supporting details, and overall development of one singular thesis.
 Students will also begin to practice information literacy through research exercises and a penultimate annotated bibliography project.
 This course may not be applied to certificate or degree requirements.
 Upon completion of the course students must demonstrate the acquisition of these intermediate skills through a final assessment in both reading and writing.
-Prerequisite: Qualifying Accuplacer placement score (see p.
-58 for details) or a grade of "C" or better in ENGL093M.
 A grade of "C" or better is required to advance to ENGL110M.
+Prerequisite: Placement testing.